KOEGlike/rust_spotify_web_playback_sdk/README.md

+# rust_spotify_web_playback_sdk

-# A wrapper around the Spotify web playback SDK for targeting wasm with rust
+A wrapper around the Spotify web playback SDK for targeting wasm with rust.
+So you can integrate Spotify to your rust wasm web app seamlessly

 ## All the methods now are functions